Dave Brockie: 1990 arrest for obscenity

-In 1990, Brockie was arrested by police for obscenity after a Charlotte, North Carolina, concert, that almost led to him being deported (Brockie was, at the time, a Canadian citizen and did not have a driver's license), taking the "Cuttlefish of Cthulhu" (an on-stage prop meant to represent Oderus's penis) into custody as "evidence".
-In the end, Brockie was not deported but was banned from North Carolina for a year.
+In 1990, Brockie was arrested by police for obscenity after a performance in Charlotte, North Carolina.
+Brockie later recalled how the venue owners asked Gwar to “tone things down [...] but of course we ignored them" as the band delights in provocative behavior.
+Police took his elaborate codpiece, called the "Cuttlefish of Cthulhu", as evidence.
+Brockie was, at the time, a Canadian citizen at risk of being deported.
+In the end, Brockie took a plea bargain and was not deported, but he was banned from North Carolina for a year.

 The arrest was written into the Oderus Urungus mythology.
 Oderus attracts trouble wherever he goes, including one instance where, according to the storyline of Gwar's America Must Be Destroyed album and Phallus in Wonderland movie, Corporal Punishment of The Morality Squad ambushes and detaches the Cuttlefish.
 This is detailed in the song "Ham On The Bone" (although the song predates the event in question by more than a year, it fits the context of the story perfectly).

 Since that incident, Oderus had made it a point to appear with the Cuttlefish whenever possible.
 Though some tours downplayed the "fish", Gwar's more recent tours had utilized a re-designed Cuttlefish as a means to spray the audience with various fluids.

 Instruments

 Though he was the lead vocalist of Gwar, Dave Brockie played other instruments with the band.
 His original position was as one of the (three) guitarists, though other Slave Pit members (as well as Brockie himself) claimed that he was a very poor guitarist.
 Don Drakulich, a.k.a.
-Sleazy P. Martini, has given a similar answer in the "Ask Sleazy" section of Bohab Central (the largest Gwar fansite), even going so far as to say that all of Brockie's guitar parts on Let There Be Gwar were removed.
+Sleazy P. Martini, has given a similar answer in the "Ask Sleazy" section of Bohab Central (a Gwar fansite), even going so far as to say that all of Brockie's guitar parts on Let There Be Gwar were removed.

 As a bass player, however, Brockie fared much better.
 In the Live From Antarctica concert video, Oderus played bass on "Cool Place To Park", while Michael Bishop (then Beefcake the Mighty) sang – though Bishop was capable of singing and playing at the same time, his thrashing and jumping made that impossible.
 Brockie also played bass on the tracks "Eat Steel" and "Fight", on Gwar's album This Toilet Earth (both these tracks feature Bishop's Beefcake on vocals).
 Additionally, Brockie played bass for X-Cops as Patrolman Cobb Knobbler, as well as the Dave Brockie Experience.